russel2512/environment/README.md

    - https://github.com/stlehmann/micropython-ssd1306/blob/master/ssd1306.py (ssd1306.py)

 Copy the monitor code (WizFi360_design_ver1.py or WizFi360_design_ver2.py) from https://github.com/russel2512/environment.
-- Rename program to code.py (autorun)
+- Rename program to main.py (autorun) or you can run the code from Thonny.

-Connect the LEDs per the circuit diagram found in the GitHub project.
+- Copy code to the Pico
+- Program changes needed to run on other networks:
+ - Set Host name (optional, current name is set to WizFi360_1)
+ - AP ID and password
+ - MQTT broker IP address
+Go to https://openweathermap.org/ and create an account.
+You will need your API key.

 **Setup a Raspberry Pi (Node Red is needed).**
 - For information on Raspberry Pi deployment, see https://www.raspberrypi.com/.